Nikolay-Toshev/console_games/README.md

-# terminal_games
+# console_games
-Simple python projects of games, that can be played in terminal
+Simple python projects of games, that can be played in the console

 play Four in a row game: